 Family History Storytelling and Writing

-NEW in 2025: Family History Memoir: First-Person Genealogy Writing.
-Writing your own memories of loved ones and recounting your “genealogical journeys” are more like writing memoir than narrative history.
+NEW in 2025: Writing a Family History Memoir.
+Writing your own memories of loved ones and recounting your “genealogical journeys” are more like writing memoir than writing traditional history.
 We’ll talk about the scenarios where writing in the first-person voice is appropriate; the pros and cons of this approach; and the methodological challenges and decisions you’ll need to make as a writer.
-Available after July 15.
+A related article by the author appeared in NGS Magazine (April-June 2025).

 NEW in 2025: Tell Your Family Stories More Powerfully in PowerPoint.
 Learn how PowerPoint software can help you create “mini-documentaries” of your family stories, with appealing visuals, images, video, transitions and text.
 Get some ideas and see how it’s done!
-Available after May 1.
+Your handout has tons of how-to resources.

 How to Discover Your Ancestors’ Amazing Stories.
 A heroic rescue, a love story and a 30-foot wall of water.
 That’s just part of my ancestors’ experience in the Great Johnstown Flood of 1889.
 Come learn how to reconstruct fascinating experiences from your own family history by combining clues from your family’s knowledge, documents from genealogy websites, good historical research and Googling to fill in the gaps.
 All while learning the riveting story of one of the worst disasters in U.S. history.
 This presentation is entertaining and inspiring even for beginner genealogists and general audiences.